elixir-lang/elixir-windows-setup/README.md

 The **offline installer** ([Elixir.iss](Elixir.iss)) packages a specific Elixir release to install, and also can append the system's Path variable appropriately.
 This kind of installer is currently not distributed in binary form.

 The **web installer** ([ElixirWeb.iss](ElixirWeb.iss)) is what's currently distributed (see [Releases](https://github.com/chyndman/elixir-windows-setup/releases)).
 The **web installer** itself does not install Elixir.
-It packages the files necessary to download an Elixir release of the users choosing, build an **offline installer** against this release, and run the resulting **ofline installer** that performs the actual Elixir installation.
+It packages the files necessary to download an Elixir release of the users choosing, build an **offline installer** against this release, and run the resulting **offline installer** that performs the actual Elixir installation.
 It also handles installing Erlang and adding it to the system's Path variable.

 ## Build Instructions